HugoFernandes2343/LAPR4_2017-2018/docs/white/s4567890/sp1/README.md

 	- description (string)

 Tests:
 - We should ensure that a WorkbookDescription can be created when all the attributes are set.

+	@Test(expected = IllegalArgumentException.class)
+		public void ensureNullIsNotAllowed() {
+		System.out.println("ensureNullIsNotAllowed");
+		WorkbookDescription instance = new WorkbookDescription(null, null);
+	}

 **Services/Controllers**